-- Total passenger and contract revenue losses will be just short of \$4 million. - Assuming fare collection resumes no later than mid-March, staff project passenger revenue of roughly \$454,000 in the final three-plus months from that date through June.
-This is based on an assumption of 40% of pre-COVID ridership, which is consistent with current trends. - Approximately \$4.6 million in CARES Act Transit Relief Funds will be used to offset revenue losses and fund COVID-related expenditures.
+- Total passenger and contract revenue losses will be just short of \$4 million. - With fare collection resuming on March 15, staff project passenger revenue of roughly \$464,000 in the final three-plus months from that date through June.
+This is based on an assumption of 40-45% of pre-COVID ridership, which is consistent with current trends. - Approximately \$4.5 million in CARES Act Transit Relief Funds will be used to offset revenue losses and fund COVID-related expenditures.